 Wilson Bikaj, one of Gazmend’s sons, helps round up sheep in an enclosure in Koprisht, Kelmend region, Albania.
 The entire Bikaj family takes part in the process of caring for and grazing the sheep during the summer months.

-Fonsi Bikaj walks with two horses near the family’s house in Kalsa, the hamlet where they spend the winter months, Kelmend region, Albania.
+Fonsi Bikaj walks with two horses near his family’s house in Kalsa, the hamlet where they spend the winter months, Kelmend region, Albania.

 Construction materials for a small scale hydropower dam near the village of Tamarë, Kelmend region, Albania.
 Multiple small scale hydropower dams are planned or under construction on the Cemi river.
 Combined with the effects of climate change, the dams further threaten water supplies for the region’s population.